 Yes, we welcome arranged visits from our customers to check up on the progress of their builds.
 We encourage people come and take a look at the completion of each building stage.

 How big can a tiny house be?

-Our tiny homes are licenced and registered vehicles and therefore they have to meet a certain criteria for weight and size.
+Our tiny homes are licenced and registered vehicles and therefore they have to meet a certain criteria for weight and size, this is set by NZTA and more information can seen here.
 The biggest we've been able to build and meet the 3500kg weight limit is 8m long x 2.4m wide x 4.3m high.
 There are lots of "ifs-ands-and buts" to go with that, so here's a full blog post on this topic.